GiuseppeSoriano/WeFood/Documentation/Documentation.md

 1. the `avgStarRanking` field is then directly updated on the Post collection.

-While recognizing that this approach may result in a temporarily stale `avgStarRanking` due to the local client copy *and* potential votes occurring after the User viewed the Post, it is understood that this discrepancy is more likely during the initial wave of votes but diminishes over time.
+While recognizing that this approach may result in a *temporarily* stale `avgStarRanking` due to the local client copy *and* potential votes occurring after the User viewed the Post, it is understood that this discrepancy is more likely during the initial wave of votes but diminishes over time.
 As time progresses, the `avgStarRanking` is expected to *converge* to the correct value, ensuring accuracy as the upload time recedes into the past.
-This same approach applies to the deletion of a vote, with the understanding that the observations regarding the staleness of `avgStarRanking` remain pertinent.
+This same approach applies to the deletion of a vote, with the understanding that the observations regarding the staleness of `avgStarRanking` remains pertinent.

 ## 7.5.
 Inter-Database Consistency
 A more complex issue than the previous one arises when it comes to maintaining consistency across different databases.
 The type of consistency guaranteed depends on the nature of the operation being executed.